stefanofa/awesome/TOPICS.md

 *   [sadmann7/tablecn](https://github.com/sadmann7/tablecn) - Shadcn table with server-side sorting, filtering, and pagination.

-*   [openstatusHQ/data-table-filters](https://github.com/openstatusHQ/data-table-filters) - A playground for tanstack-table
+*   [openstatusHQ/data-table-filters](https://github.com/openstatusHQ/data-table-filters) - Faceted filters, sorting & infinite scroll for React data tables - shadcn/ui + TanStack Table

 *   [cosscom/coss](https://github.com/cosscom/coss) - coss.com is the new holding company of cal.com, the pioneers of open source scheduling infrastructure and cal.com continues to be the 'google search' of our alphabet.